Working with Shared Libraries | Set 2

 gcc application.c -L /home/geetanjali/coding/ -llibrary -o sample

 The flag -llibrary instructs the compiler to look for symbol definitions that are not available in the current code (signum function in our case).
-The option -L is hint to the compiler to look in the directory followed by the option for any shared libraries (during link time only).
-The command generates an executable named as “sample“.
+The option -L is a hint to the compiler to look in the directory followed by the option for any shared libraries (during link-time only).
+The command generates an executable named “sample“.

 You can now invoke our executable as shown.

-Note: The path /home/geetanjali/coding/ is working directory path on my machine.
-You need to use your working directory path where ever it is being used in the above commands.
+Note: The path /home/geetanjali/coding/ is a working directory path on my machine.
+You need to use your working directory path wherever it is being used in the above commands.

 Stay tuned, we haven’t even explored 1/3rd of shared library concepts.
 More advanced concepts in the later articles.

-It is workbook like article.
+It is a workbook like an article.
 You won’t gain much unless you practice and do some research.

-1. Create similar example and write your won function in the shared library.
+1. Create a similar example and write your own function in the shared library.
 Invoke the function in another application.

-2. Is (Are) there any other tool(s) which can list dependent libraries?
+2. Is (Are) there any other tool(s) that can list dependent libraries?